LewandowskiAlanJason/LambdaExpressions-c-/Task2Research.md

 ```
 >result=16

+Also you can receive more parameters, you just have to put them at the beginning, and the return value always goes at the end
+>Func<parameter1, parameter2, parameter3, output>

 ##Uses:
 - its most used when you want to pass a small piece of code to another method, as a filtering method